mParticle/docs/src/pages/developers/sdk/web/multiple-instances/index.md

 Only a few partners allow forwarding data to multiple instances.
 If more SDKs support this feature, we will update our integrations accordingly.

-We are working to make sure that any partner SDK that supports multiple instances will work with mParticle as well.
+mParticle is working to make sure that any partner SDK that supports multiple instances will work with mParticle as well.
 Currently, we support sending data to multiple instances of Amplitude.
-We will soon update our Mixpanel, Localytics, and other integrations to support multiple instances as well.
+We expect to update our Mixpanel, Localytics, and other integrations to support multiple instances as well.